 Now at the helm of his new enterprise as co-founder and CEO, Beaman is ready to pass on his network and success to similar performance professionals, while changing the discourse in his industry in a way that helps other creatives.

-“As we move into 2020, my goal is to share my love for creating, engaging, and learning,” he states.
+“As we move [through 2021], my goal is to share my love for creating, engaging, and learning,” he states.
 “I want to educate and help set best practices across the industry.”

 He hopes to achieve this by hosting workshops, networking events, and classes with recognized leaders and working professionals.